SatishhYadav/NewLearning-demo/README.md

 # NewLearning-demo
-This git repository is for learning purpose
+This git repository is for learning purposes.